 Gluten Free Barbecue Sauce Without Tomatoes

-Again, in an effort to consume the load of beef we were given, I created a new barbecue sauce without tomatoes, gluten-free, of course.
+Again, in an effort to consume loads of beef we were given, I created a new barbecue sauce without tomatoes, gluten-free, of course.
 A little variety is the spice of life, right?
 Molasses along with sugar and salt is a great tomato-free substitute for ketchup when cooking.
 Skip the hot sauce and cayenne to create a milder version.

 You can spice this sauce up or down to your liking.
 If you do not care for a spicy barbecue sauce definitely remove the cayenne and chipotle sauce.
 Or if a slightly mild sauce just remove one or the other.
 This sauce is not real hot (spicy), just a tad.
 Perfect for me, and can be made refined sugar-free!